lolbyte-code/lolbyte-service/README.md

 ## Architecture

-LolByte is a RESTful web service written in Kotlin built using [Spring Boot](https://spring.io/projects/spring-boot).
+LolByte is a RESTful web service written in Kotlin and uses [Spring Boot](https://spring.io/projects/spring-boot).
 It is currently deployed using the managed Kubernetes service on Digital Ocean.
 You can access the live production version at: https://lolbyte.service/api/v4/

 ## Dependencies